 4.15 Parts of the Borough, like elsewhere in the country, are affected by issues relating to surface water run-off.
 The Environment Agency will require drainage from new developments to be via sustainable drainage systems, so that new development does not increase surface water flooding.
-For greenfield sites, the maximum discharge should be the Greenfield run-off rate from the area.
 Nottinghamshire County Council's responsibilities, as Lead Local Flood Authority (LLFA), now cover surface water issues.